ntk148v/ntk148v.github.io/content/posts/linux-network-performance-ultimate-guide.md

    ```

 9. NAPI polls data from the rx ring buffer.
    - NAPI was written to make processing data packets of incoming cards more efficient.
-HardIRQs are expensive because they can't be interrupt, we both known that.
-Even with _Interrupt coalesecense_ (describe later in more detail), the interrupt handler will monopolize a CPU core completely.
+HardIRQs are expensive because they can't be interrupted, we both know that.
+Even with _Interrupt coalescence_ (described later in more detail), the interrupt handler will monopolize a CPU core completely.
 The design of NAPI allows the driver to go into a polling mode instead of being HardIRQ for every required packet receive.
    - Step 1->9 in brief:

    ![](https://i.stack.imgur.com/BKBvW.png)
    - The polling routine has a budget which determines the CPU time the code is allowed, by using `netdev_budget_usecs` timeout or `netdev_budget` and `dev_weight` packets.
 This is required to prevent SoftIRQs from monopolizing the CPU.
 On completion, the kernel will exit the polling routine and re-arm, then the entire procedure will repeat itself.
    - Let's talk about `netdev_budget_usecs` timeout or `netdev_budget` and `dev_weight` packets:
      - If the SoftIRQs do not run for long enough, the rate of incoming data could exceed the kernel's capability to drain the buffer last enough.
 As a result, the NIC buffers will overflow and traffic will be lost.
 Occasionaly, it is necessary to increase the time that SoftIRQs are allowed to run on the CPU.
 This is known as the `netdev_budget`.
        - Check command, the default value is 300, it means the SoftIRQ process to drain 300 messages from the NIC before getting off the CPU.

        ```shell